truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 {{< /truetable >}}

 ### Settings
-**Settings** opens the **Settings** screen showing the four application train options, the option to add IP addresses, and check for Docker image updates.
+**Settings** opens the **Settings** screen showing four application train options, the option to add IP addresses and subnets for the application to use, and check for Docker image updates.

 {{< trueimage src="/images/SCALE/Apps/AppsSettingScreen.png" alt="Apps Settings Screen" id="Apps Settings Screen" >}}